 Be Body Positive Facilitator Training

-Give students the lifelong gifts of self-compassion and a trusting relationship with their bodies.
+Give students in middle school, high school, and college the lifelong gifts of self-compassion and a trusting relationship with their bodies.

 Get trained to teach The 5 Competencies of the

 Be Body Positive Model through in-person or virtual groups.

 Access for four months

 Schools can be fertile breeding grounds for insecurity, competition, bullying, and isolation.